dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 its handling by policy-makers dramatically affects the order and quality of trends that emerge.

-This involves the risk that, with few options for mitigation available to entrepreneurs, internationalist global cabals could use it to influence dynamics of the global economy towards the application of some large-scale strategy.
-That is, There is money, and lots of it, to be had if some group can steer global climate policy.
+With few options for risk-mitigation available to entrepreneurs, international globalist cabals can use green policy to influence dynamics of the global economy towards the application of some large-scale strategy.
+That is: there is money and lots of it to be had if some group can steer global climate policy.

 <a name="smart-grid-analytics-to-power-global-business-intelligence" />